Frustrated with meal planning? Let me take the hassle out of it!

 I love everything red, white, and blue in the summer!
 My toddler daughter and I made these cute patriotic crafts for the 4th of July.
 She’s so excited to see fireworks so we got a head start by making our very own Fork-Painted Fireworks!
 She was thrilled to make her own fireworks with forks and red and blue paint.

 We had a ton of fun painting her hand blue to make our Blue Handprinted American Flag.
 The third craft (but not the last one we’ve done in the last couple of weeks!) is our Happy 4 (fingers)th of July decoration.
 My husband and I love how excited our girl gets to hang up her own artwork.
 Her Independence Day artwork is hanging all over our kitchen and backs of doors!
+If you like this craft, then you’ll love my Dande-Lion Spring Craft, Fourth of July Patriotic Sensory Bin, and Baking Soda, Vinegar & Food Coloring experiment!

 Pin this now to save for later!